nuodb/nuodb-helm-charts/stable/database/README.md

 #### admin.configFiles.*

 The purpose of this section is to detail how to provide alternative configuration files for NuoDB.
-NuoDB has several configuration files that may be modified to suit.

 There are two sets of configuration files documented:

-- [Admin Configuration for a Particular Host][1]
+- [Admin Configuration for a Particular Deployment][1]
-- [Database Configuration for a Particular Host][2]
+- [Database Configuration for a Particular Deployment][2]

 Any file located in `admin.configFilesPath` can be replaced; the YAML key corresponds to the file name being created or replaced.